pgpartman/pg_partman/doc/pg_partman_5.0.1_upgrade.md

 If all is well, you can return your `premake` and `infinite_time_partitions` values back to their previous values if needed.

-If you want to ensure any weekly partitioned tables start on a Monday when you create them, you can use the `date_trunc()` function in the `p_start_partition` parameter to `create_parent()` to do that.
+If you want to ensure any weekly partitioned tables start on a Monday when you create them, you can use the `date_trunc()` function in the `p_start_partition` parameter to `create_partition()` to do that.
 The following example shows doing this on a Tuesday.
 Without setting a specific starting partition like this, the partition set would have started on Tues, Aug 29 2023 and every future partition would have been based on a week starting on Tuesday.

 ```sql
 SELECT CURRENT_TIMESTAMP;